Carleton’s admission requirements and policies differ according to the category of applicant.

 Select the category that describes you best, then review category-specific admission requirements.

 During the academic year, university recruiters travel across Ontario to visit Indigenous students in many high schools and community organizations.
-These recruiters are part of the Aboriginal Post-Secondary Information Program (APSIP), a collection of Indigenous recruiters from Ontario and Quebec colleges and universities.
+These recruiters are part of APSIP, a collection of Indigenous recruiters from Ontario and Quebec colleges and universities.
 APSIP has the most up-to-date information about applying to university as an Indigenous student.

 Alternative Admission and Transition Programs

 The Indigenous Enriched Support Program is designed for First Nations (status and non-status), Inuit and Métis learners who wish to pursue postsecondary education.
 Students take first-year credit courses while benefiting from a supportive environment of:

 - academic advising and

 Upon completion of the program, students can apply for a degree program and can access support through the application process.